MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Introduction

-Many ML-based sleep stage classification models are designed for single-channel EEG inputs, owing to their simplicity in application \cite{tsinalis2016automatic,supratak2017deepsleepnet} and independence from electrode montage configurations \cite{perslev2021u}.
-In contrast, emerging studies increasingly focus on exploiting the rich spatial information in multi-channel recordings, employing intricate methods such as graph convolutional networks (GCNs) \cite{jia2021multi,ji2022jumping,wang2024fully}, transformer encoders \cite{dai2023multichannelsleepnet}, and 3D convolutional neural networks (CNNs) \cite{ji20233dsleepnet}.
-However, the resulting models often contain large numbers of parameters, making them susceptible to overfitting and limiting practical applicability \cite{linardatos2020explainable,hu2021model}.
-While some studies have explored ways to limit the complexity of univariate models \cite{fiorillo2021deepsleepnet,zhou2021lightsleepnet,yao2023cnn,liu2023micro,yang2023lwsleepnet}, relatively few have focused on the complexity of multivariate models \cite{chambon2018deep,lawhern2018eegnet}.
+Many ML-based sleep stage classification models are designed for single-channel EEG inputs, owing to their simplicity in application and independence from electrode montage configurations \cite{supratak2017deepsleepnet,perslev2021u,zhou2022singlechannelnet}.
+In contrast, emerging studies increasingly focus on exploiting the rich spatial information in multi-channel recordings, employing intricate methods such as graph convolutional networks (GCNs) \cite{jia2021multi,ji2022jumping,wang2024fully,ma2025mfsleepnet}, transformer encoders \cite{dai2023multichannelsleepnet,zhou2025enhancing}, and 3D convolutional neural networks (CNNs) \cite{ji20233dsleepnet}.
+However, the resulting models often contain large numbers of parameters, making them susceptible to overfitting and limiting practical applicability \cite{hoge2018primer}.
+While numerous studies have explored strategies to reduce the complexity of univariate models \cite{fiorillo2021deepsleepnet,zhou2021lightsleepnet,jadhav2022automated,yang2023lwsleepnet,cheng2023eeg,zhou2024interpretable}, including implementations on hardware-constrained devices \cite{yao2023cnn,liu2023micro}, relatively few have focused on the complexity of multivariate models \cite{chambon2018deep,lawhern2018eegnet,lin2023multimodal}.
 Model complexity is also closely tied to explainability, which is a critical factor for the clinical deployment of sleep stage classification models.
-Recent studies have employed gradient-weighted class activation mapping to explain weight-based attention \cite{liu2023micro,vaquerizo2023explainable,dutt2023sleepxai}; yet, to the best of our knowledge, explanations for transformer-based attention remain absent.
+Recent studies have employed gradient-weighted class activation mapping to explain weight-based attention \cite{liu2023micro} or to approximate input importance \cite{vaquerizo2023explainable,dutt2023sleepxai}; yet, to the best of our knowledge, explanations for transformer-based attention remain absent.